yana-b27/ml-cloud-detection/README.md

 # ml-cloud-detection
 ![icon](https://github.com/user-attachments/assets/e0858142-d82a-4d7c-9a00-5bc350d12b76)
 ## Overview
 The ML Cloud Detection plugin is a QGIS tool designed to identify clouds in satellite imagery using machine learning techniques.
 It processes .tif files with a minimum of 4 channels (blue, green, red, NIR) and generates a cloud mask as output, which is visualized in QGIS.
 The plugin leverages two pre-trained models—Logistic Regression and Naive Bayes—allowing users to select the preferred method for cloud detection.
+The process of training empirical and machine learning models is described in the Jupyter notebook at the following [link](https://github.com/yana-b27/ml-cloud-detection/blob/main/cloud_detection_algorithms.ipynb).

 ## Features
 - Input Support: Processes .tif files with at least 4 channels (blue, green, red, NIR).